How to grow a clover lawn

 Clover lawns are low-growing, meaning you can keep their contact with your mower to a minimum.
 If you decide to mow your clover lawn, you only need to set your mower to the correct height for mowing your grass!

-Things to avoid when growing a clover lawn
+What to avoid when growing a clover lawn: feeding

 Clover is a wild plant that outgrows typical garden weeds on your lawn, but for those pesky weeds that remain, take the time to remove them by hand and don’t be tempted to use a Feed, Weed & Mosskiller product because this will target the clover!
 Also, with its nitrogen-fixing ability, a clover lawn will convert more than enough nitrogen to keep your garden green and healthy without the help of any additional fertiliser!